Georgetown-University-Libraries/ASObjectExport/README.md

 These operations are specific to the way the Georgetown University Library synchronizes content between ArchivesSpace and DSpace.
 These operations would likely require modification if adopted by other institutions.

 ### DSpace Finding Aid Inventory File
 A CSV file listing the finding aids in DSpace.
+Note that DSpace does not store a bitstream update date.

 * Collection Handle
 * DSpace Item Handle
-* DSpace Item Title
+* DSpace Item Title (commas removed)
 * Finding Aid URL
+* Bitstream name
-* Bitstream last modification date (optional)
+* Bitstream last modification date (optional, from ead name)

 ### Create Resource Ingest